Costa Favolosa Cruise Review

 The Spa

 Rick loves the spa, and he loves massages.
 That’s why the spa is his natural habitat.
 The spa on board the Favolosa is quite large, well laid out, and has a lot of windows.
-It is very similar to There is a huge hot tub, several relaxing rooms at different temperatures, a steam room, and a very big winter garden.
+It is very similar to a hot tub, with several relaxing rooms at different temperatures, a steam room, and a very big winter garden.

-Now, one thing that is important to mention is the fact that the ship has a dry sauna in the gym locker room that anyone can use free of charge.
+Now, one important thing to mention is that the ship has a dry sauna in the gym locker room that anyone can use free of charge.
 Speaking of the gym on Costa Favolosa, there was a lot of equipment to use that looked rather newish and was free to use.
 We went inside, but we did not use it because we were always on excursions.

-On this particular cruise, we did not book entry to the spa for the whole cruise because we knew that we would be exploring a lot.
+We did not book entry to the spa for the whole cruise on this particular cruise because we knew that we would be exploring a lot.
 However, because we were traveling in a suite, we had one free entry plus another free entry on a port day because of our Gold status.
 We also got a massage on a sea day.
-Overall, the spa was quite enjoyable, and we loved to spend a couple of days there.
+Overall, the spa was quite enjoyable, and we loved spending a few days there.

 Costa App

-The Costa App portal allows passengers to see their daily programs, menus, onboard accounts, message other passengers, connect to the Internet, and browse excursions.
+The Costa App portal allows passengers to see their daily programs, shows menus, onboard account, message other passengers, connect to the Internet, and browse excursions.
 It is an essential tool if you are traveling on Costa.

 The Costa App has had some updates since we used it last June.
 The first thing we noticed is that it now allows push notifications, meaning that if you send a message to a friend, the phone dings and shows the message without needing to log in.
-I think we mentioned this in our last review, so thank you for adding this feature!
+We mentioned this in our last review, so thank you for adding this feature!

-It is now possible to do the safety drill on the app without congregating at the theater.
+Doing the safety drill on the app is now possible without congregating at the theater.
 After watching the little video on the app, all you need to do is go to the muster station and scan your card, and you are set.
 Simple.

-The app also shows all the excursion details, including the meeting place and time and the bus number.
+The app also shows the excursion details, including the meeting place, time, and bus number.
 We had a couple of days when the app kept crashing.
-We asked the support lady on board, and she was not aware of why this was happening.
-We then found out that they were updating the app, and after that, it was working fine with an improved interface.
-The best improvement was the way that expenses showed up in the app, which was clearer and easier to read.
+We asked the support lady on board, who was unaware of why this was happening.
+We then discovered that they were updating the app, and after that, it worked fine with an improved interface.
+The best improvement was how expenses showed up in the app, which was clearer and easier to read.

 One thing that was not improved was that the app can be slow to open; sometimes, it takes a full minute to launch.
-Lastly, the app still does not show reservations made for restaurants or the spa.
+Lastly, the app still does not show restaurant or spa reservations.

 Overall, the app worked most of the time, and it did its job.
 But Andrea’s app did crash a lot more.